CiRL: Open-Source Environments for Reinforcement Learning in Circular Economy and Net Zero: Compartments and Compartmental Networks

 where $x_1$ and $x_2$ are the position and the speed of the truck, respectively.
 The observations of this environment correspond to the state variables $x_1$ and $x_2$, while $F$ is the action.
 The reward function is written as

 and hence, the RL controller trained successfully generates a force $F$ that brings the truck to the incinerator located at $x_\text{inc}$ and stops it there.
 This condition corresponds to the maximum reward $r_\text{max} = 0$.
 The performance of a single run of the tested RL algorithms is reported in Table \ref{tab:results-Truck}.
+It is worth noticing that the proposed model is simplified and does not consider elements that could be important in practice such as the friction, the aerodynamic drag, or real-world terrain variability.
+For transportation systems based on railway vehicles, for example, the model presented by \cite{malvezzi2013tool} includes different motion resistance sources.